seidels/sciphy-materials/figure_4/README.md

 # General description

-Figure 4 compares estimates using SciPhy with ones obtained with UPGMA on the HEK293T dataset by:
+Figure 4 compares estimates using SciPhy with ones obtained with UPGMA on the HEK293T dataset and shows a benchmark of SciPhy against existing phylogenetic tools.

+## SciPhy UPGMA comparison on real data

 1) Panel A + Appendix Figures 3-6: Visualising the differences in tree estimates across both methods by mapping distances between UPGMA and SciPhy estimates in 2D, using R packages TreeDist and treespace.
 2) Panel B: Visualising differences in the corresponding branch lengths by plotting the LTT plot for the estimated trees.